 Research

-As a Senior Research Scientist at Vestec, Inc., I applied intelligent data analysis techniques in speech signal processing and recognition systems.
+Before joining GM, I worked as a Senior Research Scientist at Vestec, Inc., where I applied intelligent data analysis techniques in speech signal processing and recognition systems.
 I co-invented and filed several US patents about speaker adaptation, noise type identification, SNR estimation and smart speech enhancement.

 I founded and coordinated the GUC Robotics and Autonomous Systems (RAS) research group.
 GUC RAS undertakes inter-disciplinary research in areas like intelligent automated systems, industrial automation, industrial robotics and mobile robotics.